radblock/infrastructure/README.md

 **browser plugin**

-whenever you go to a page, the browser plugin will download the latest list of gifs from "random.radblock.xyz/thelist", and then insert those gifs onto the page.
+whenever you go to a page, the browser plugin will download the latest list of gifs from "list.radblock.xyz", and then randomly insert those gifs onto the page.